Zifeng-Jiang/News_agent/README.md

 ## Contact 📧

-For any inquiries or feedback, please contact Zifeng Jiang at `jzf.job@gmail.com`.
+For any inquiries or feedback, please contact Zifeng Jiang at `jiang.zifeng@star.vision`.